chicklightning/the_light_mod/README.txt

 Changelog
 =========
-v0.5.3 Made Quartz Armor repairable with Nether Stars. v0.5.2 Added recipe to create Altar block. v0.5.1 Minor Altar Block bug fixing; right-clicking the Altar now correctly grants both Lesser Blessing buffs and has small chance of dropping a Greater Blessing | Altar is also unbreakable.
+v0.5.4 Altars now have a possibility to drop Lesser Blessings rather than Greater Blessings | Quartz Swords can now be repaired with Nether Stars | Other minor fixes. v0.5.3 Made Quartz Armor repairable with Nether Stars. v0.5.2 Added recipe to create Altar block. v0.5.1 Minor Altar Block bug fixing; right-clicking the Altar now correctly grants both Lesser Blessing buffs and has small chance of dropping a Greater Blessing | Altar is also unbreakable.